Athena-ins/athena-contracts/audit/README.audit.md

 #### Seconds per tick

+- Can also be referred to as tick spacing
 - The seconds per tick is the same for all ticks
 - The max value for seconds per tick is 86400 seconds (1 day)
 - The minimal value for seconds per tick is 86400 \* (minimum premium rate (r0) / max premium rate (r0 + rSlope1 + rSlope2))